 How to Overcome Stage Fright in Dancesport

 You’re sweating and your heartbeat has reached 130 bpm.
 You come out from behind the curtain and you climb the stage.
 There may be palpitations and it often feels like an adrenaline rush.
 You expect it to go away once you reach the stage but you notice that it intensifies.
-You begin to realize that it won’t go away and that your only chance is to face it and to use all that tension.
+You begin to realize that it won’t go away.
+Your only chance is to face it and to use all that tension.
 If only you could guide it and turn it into concentration and live in the moment.

 There are a few things to keep in mind in order to become much more comfortable with the myriad of emotions that flow through your body just before getting on the stage to perform.

 This is the most important.
 When you start getting the shivers just take a few deep breaths.
-The simple technique of inhale – exhale while you focus solely on your breathing will considerably reduce the level of stress and will calm your mind.
+The simple technique of inhale – exhale while you focus solely on your breathing will considerably reduce the level of stress.
+It will calm your mind.
 It’s also how the yoga practitioners make their heart beat more slowly.

 A lot of dancers tend to rely more on improvisation when it comes to the songs that they are going to dance on.
 This is very often why stage fright takes over.
-Try to know in detail every part of your music and even if you forget a particular move, the music will guide you and you can now better improvise without losing your focus.
+Try to know in detail every part of your music.
+Even if you forget a particular move, the music will guide you.
+You can now better improvise without losing your focus.

 Your body is the most important asset that you have.
 Be in tune with it and don’t take it for granted.
-Pay attention to the signals that it’s giving you and you’ll know what to do or at least check yourself.
+Pay attention to the signals that it’s giving you.
+Like this you’ll know what to do or at least check yourself.

 After going through all these things you may still feel that something is not where it should be.
-In that moment go back to when you started dancing and try to remember how you felt back then.
-Given the fact that there were no official expectations from you and the only performance that you gave was the one for your friends or just for yourself, I am pretty sure that it was only you and the act of dancing.
+In that moment go back to when you started dancing.
+Try to remember how you felt back then.
+There were no official expectations from you and the only performance that you gave was the one for your friends or just for yourself.
+I am pretty sure that it was only you and the act of dancing.
 There was nothing that could intervene in-between.
 That feeling of freedom and being alive is what you should strive for when performing.